Flutterwave/iOS-v3/README.md

 The SDK provides the following features:

 ### Collections:
-Support for various payment methods including Cards, Accounts, Mobile Money, Bank Transfers, USSD, and Barter.
+Support for various payment methods, including Cards, Accounts, Mobile Money, Bank Transfers, USSD, and Barter.

 ### Recurring Payments:
 Tokenization and Subscription functionalities are also provided.

 # Use Case
 Imagine you have an e-commerce app.
-You can utilize the Flutterwave iOS SDK to manage the checkout process efficiently.
+You can utilize the Flutterwave iOS SDK to manage the checkout process effectively.

 # Flow
 Collect payment details from the customer.
 Initialize the Flutterwave SDK with the required parameters.
-Process the payment using various payment methods such as cards, mobile money, USSD, bank transfer, etc.
+Process payments using various payment methods such as cards, mobile money, USSD, bank transfer, etc.
 Receive and handle the payment response.

 ## Sample Code